The Ancient Theatre Archive

 praecinctio pry KINK tee oh

 (Latin; pl. praecinctiones: something that surrounds or circles).
-The curved, theatre walkway that separates the galleries or tiers of a Roman theatre; corresponds to the Greek “diazoma“; aisle concentric with the rows of seats, between the upper and lower seating tiers in a Roman theatre.
+The curved, theatre walkway that separates the galleries or tiers of a Roman theatre; corresponds to the Greek “diazoma“; aisle concentric with the rows of seats, between the upper and lower seating tiers in a Roman theatre; a synonym of balteus.

 prohedra (προέδρα) pro HED ra